Coronavirus / Covid-19 Updates and Information for September 2020

 All members of the school share a real sense of unity and commitment to serve our growing community and welcome opportunities to work with other groups from within it.
-We are very proud of all we have achieved in our first five years.
+We are very proud of all we have achieved since opening in September 2011.

 Mr John Jones BA (Hons) PGCE.
 MSc.
 NPQH